 To thaw the dough, it’s best to do this on a flat surface.
 Either a plate if a single ball or a baking sheet or box for multiple.
 This keeps its nice round shape to make a base later on.
 Remove the plastic wrap but keep it covered so that skin doesn’t form on the dough.

 Thawing can happen in the fridge or at room temperature, depending on how much time you have.

 How long does it take to thaw frozen pizza dough?

 At room temperature might take 3 hours depending on the temperature.
 In the fridge is best if you want to wait longer, such as overnight.
 Remember that it still needs to warm up for an hour or two after coming out of the fridge, otherwise you can’t stretch it.

 Proofing frozen pizza dough

-Proofing is refered to as the last rise before baking.
-Once the dough ball is at room temperature, the yeast will be active again so it will rise its last amount.
+Proofing is referred to as the last rise before baking.
+Once the dough ball is at room temperature, the yeast will be active again so it will rise to the final amount.
 This adds a bit more flavor from fermentation and also the dough relaxes so it becomes easier to shape.
 You can proof it for a few hours at room temperature, but then the dough ball becomes weak and hard to use without tearing.
 Aim for max 4 hours after thawing.

 How do you thaw frozen pizza dough quickly?